Are You Finished Yet? How to avoid overworking your coloring.

 Elephant with daisies and stars and little pink hearts floating around in the background!

-That joke doesn't make sense, does it?
+My joke didn't make sense, did it?

 Neither does the card you just made.